 The thresholds of maximum composition are different for aided and unaided schools.
 The justification for either the upper limits and the variation between the two types of schools is not provided.
 Besides formation of a managing committee with parental and teacher representation, compliance with Rule 59(1) is a requirement before the school is operational.
-How do you constitute a managing committee with parental and teacher representation and beginning operations?
+How do you constitute a managing committee with parental and teacher representation prior to securing recognition and beginning operations?